 Good Friday is the day that Christians commemorate the betrayal, crucifixion and death of Jesus.
-The solemn day is spent with fasting, prayer, repentance, and meditation.
+The solemn day of mourning is spent with fasting, prayer, repentance and meditation.

-Jesus was beaten and spit on, and a crown of thorns was placed on His head.
+Jesus was beaten and spit on, and a crown of thorns was placed on His head and He was stripped of his clothes.

-The scene above is from 2004’s The Passion of the Christ.
+The scene above is from the 2014 film Son of God.

 In the video above, Cardinal Dolan, the Archbishop of the Archdiocese of New York, gives us insight into the meaning of the day.
 He also recites what is said at the Good Friday service, “We adore thee oh Christ and we praise thee, because by thy Holy Cross thou hast redeemed the world.”